raghudevopsb72/.github/profile/README.md

-# Everyone, Use the link shared in google doc to join the session.
+# Everyone, Use the zoom link shared in google doc to join the session.

 # Upcoming long weekend for Good Friday.
 No session on those dates.